The German Shepherd temperament is generally intelligent, protective and energetic.

-Expose your German Shepherd to other people, family, and pets — this need to be done in a positive way.
-If done correctly they will grow up to become loyal, obedient, and loving dogs.
+Expose your German Shepherd to other people, family, and pets.
+This need to be done in a positive way.
+If done well, they will grow up to be loyal, obedient, and loving dogs.

 Below is a good way to get your German Shepherd on the right path for socialization.

-The best way to ensure that your German Shepherd gets along with other dogs is to introduce them to another dog in neutral territory.
+The best way to ensure that your German Shepherd gets along with other dogs is to introduce them to another dog in neutral setting.